 What is the Difference Between Medicare and Medicaid?

-In simple terms, Medicare and Medicaid are both public health insurance.
+Medicare and Medicaid are both public health insurance.
 Medicare is primarily for 65 plus seniors.
 Medicaid is for low-income adults and children (CHIP).
-People can be dual eligible.
+People can be dual-eligible for both.

 Both programs provide public funding for insurance costs, and neither provides or controls the delivery of healthcare (although private delivery is regulated by various related and unrelated legislation).